smwindecker/holepunch_rladies/README.md

 prepare an ‘image’, where these items are downloaded.
 This image can be launched to open up a ‘container’ inside which you have everything you specified in the dockerfile.
 This is a non-computer scientists’ take on this complicated process.
-I apologise for brevity.

-Last, we generate the link to our binder, so that we can advertise it and other can try and recreate our work inside a space that has everything downloaded that is necessary to rerun the project.
+Lastly, we generate the link to our binder, so that we can advertise it and others can try and recreate our work inside a space that has everything downloaded that is necessary to rerun the project.

 ``` r